doytsujin/snmpb2/readme.txt

-SnmpB is a desktop SNMP browser and MIB editor written with Qt.
+SnmpB2 is a fork of SnmpB which is a desktop SNMP browser and MIB editor written with Qt.
+The goal of this fork is to have something barely up-to-date et compilable.

+SnmpB README :

 Supported features:
  + custom MIB loading & editing